PriyaDarshini38/BOOK-A-DOCTOR-USING-MERN/README.md

 Doctors review the appointment requests and confirm them based on their availability.
 Users receive a notification when their appointment is confirmed, along with the date, time, and location details.
 5. Appointment Management
-Users can manage their appointments, including rescheduling or cancelling upcoming appointments directly from their dashboard.
+Users can manage their appointments, including rescheduling or canceling upcoming appointments directly from their dashboard.
 The appointment status will be updated accordingly, and users will receive relevant notifications.
 6. Admin Panel
 The platform has an admin panel where admins can manage doctor registrations and approve new doctors.
-Admins also ensure compliance with platform policies and maintain smooth user operations by overseeing appointment data.
+Admins also ensure platform policy compliance and smooth user operations by overseeing appointment data.
 7. Doctor’s Dashboard
 Doctors can log in to view their schedule, confirm or reschedule appointments, and update the status of upcoming appointments.
-Doctors have the ability to manage all appointments from their dashboard, enhancing their experience on the platform.
+Doctors can manage all appointments from their dashboard, enhancing their experience on the platform.
 8. Post-Appointment Follow-up
 After the appointment, doctors can update the patient’s medical records and provide follow-up instructions or prescriptions through the platform.
 Patients receive a summary of the consultation and any recommended treatments or next steps.